The information below should answer most of your questions. Feel free to reach out to Rowan if you have other questions we haven’t thought of!

 A Christmas Pageant is usually the retelling of the biblical nativity story.
 It differs from a play in that it is generally a procession with limited, if any, dialog.
 The story is usually told by a narrator with actors portraying the various parts.
-Since my job title is Acting Director (of Religious Education) I will help direct the actors…so…trust me…no rehearsal needed.
+Since my job title is Director (of Spiritual Exploration) I will help direct the actors…so…trust me…no rehearsal needed.
 It will all be good.
 Correction…it will all be great!

 Folks should come as angels, shepherds or magi..the wise men.
-BTW…It is only tradition that says that there were only three and that they were men..but as Unitarian Universalists, we know there have always been wise women too.
+BTW…It is only tradition that says that there were only three and that they were men..but as Unitarian Universalists, we know there have always been wise people of ALL genders!
 In fact, none of the roles in our pageant are gender specific.
 We will have already coordinated with a specific family to play the role of the Holy Family.

 Which brings me to the costumes.
 Nothing elaborate is needed here, but you might like some suggestions.